MargritEssam/MargritEssam/README.md

 ### Hi there 👋
 - Iam Margrit Essam
-- I am front end developer
+- Iam front end developer
-- I gradueted from bioinformatic
+- I graduated from bioinformatic at 2022